terraform-ibm-modules/terraform-ibm-landing-zone-vpc/landing-zone-submodule/management-vpc/README.md

-# Landing Zone management VPC (standalone)
+# Landing Zone Management VPC (Standalone)

-This specialized submodule calls the root [landing-zone-vpc module](../..) with a preset configuration that results in a management VPC with a topology that is identical to the management VPC that is created by the [terraform-ibm-landing-zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/tree/main).
+This specialized submodule calls the root [landing-zone-vpc module](../..) with a preset configuration that results in a management VPC with a topology that is identical to the management VPC created by the [terraform-ibm-landing-zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/tree/main).

 You can use this submodule when you need more modularity to create your topology than the terraform-ibm-landing-zone module provides.
 This submodule provides one of the building blocks for this topology.